 We talk a lot about how to encourage risk-taking, but we don’t always model it ourselves.
 Here’s one small way: Give your team a project they’re not quite ready for.
 Here’s another: Sign off on an idea you’re not completely sold on yet.
 Get out of your comfort zone, take a small risk, and convey trust in your people at the same time.

 Take a Break

 Some leaders seem to operate from a belief that intensity equals commitment.
 But if sustainability is your goal (and it should be), then balance and healthy behaviors are the key.
 Periods of rest help you perform at max capacity when you need to.
-A small motion: Let your employees see you leave early to spend time with your family, go holiday shopping, be physically active, or otherwise take good care of yourself.
+A small move: Let your employees see you leave early to spend time with your family, be physically active, or otherwise take good care of yourself.

 If I asked you to describe a good relationship, I doubt you’d use the words “distant” or “disengaged.”
 You’d probably say in a good relationship there’s communication, trust, and connection.
 Why would our relationships at work be any different?
 Here’s a small move you can make any day, any time: Ask a personal question.
 “What are your plans for the holiday?”
 “What was your favorite tradition growing up?”
 Share your answers, too.
 The best leaders take a human approach to working with humans.

 Leadership isn’t only about the big stuff like vision, strategy or innovation.
-It’s also about finding pleasure in the small motions that make up our days and ultimately our leadership.
-Maybe it’s as Emily Dickinson said: “If you take care of the small things, the big things take care of themselves.”
+It’s also about finding the gold in the small moves and gestures that make up our days and ultimately, our leadership.